Gauged Gromov-Witten theory for small spheres: Symplectic vortices and gauged Gromov-Witten invariants

 \begin{definition} The {\em linearized operator} for $(A,u) \in \H(P,X)$ and vortex parameter $\rho$ is the operator

 $(A,u)$ is {\em regular} if the operator $\ti{D}^\rho_{A,u}$ is surjective.
+If $(A,u)$ is regular then it follows from the slice condition that $\aut(A,u)$ is trivial, and since $\Aut(A,u) \subset \Aut(A)$ is compact, $\Aut(A,u)$ is finite, that is, $(A,u)$ is stable.
 The space of {\em infinitesimal deformations} of $(A,u)$ is $\Def(A,u) = \ker(\ti{D}^\rho_{A,u})$. \end{definition} The operator $\ti{D}^\rho_{A,u}$ is the linearization of the map $ \cF_{A,u}^\rho$ at $(A,u)$.
-It is elliptic, and so has finite dimensional kernel and cokernel.
-The following theorem, due to Mundet, Salamon et al. \cite{mun:ham}, \cite{ci:symvortex}, generalizes the standard results for pseudoholomorphic curves to the gauged setting:
+It is elliptic, and so has finite dimensional kernel and cokernel in the Sobolev completions above.
+The following theorem, due to Mundet, Salamon et al. \cite{mun:ham}, \cite{ci:symvortex}, generalizes the standard results for pseudoholomorphic maps to the gauged setting: